-Tier 2 (T2) ca apital: regulatory adjustments Direct and indirect holdings by an institution of own T2 instruments and subordinated loans 52 (negative amount) - Holdings of T2 instruments and subordinated loans of financial sector entities where those entities have reciprocal cross holdings with the institution designed to inflate artificially the 53 own finds of the institution (negative amount) - Direct and indirect holdings of the T2 instruments and subordinated loans of financial sector entities where the institution does not have a significant investment in those entities 54 (amount above the 10% threshold and net of eligible short positions) (negative amount) - 54a Of which new holdings not subject to transitional arrangements - 54b Of which holdings existing before 1 January 2013 and subject to transitional arrangements 540 Direct and indirect holdings by the institution of the T2 instruments of financial sector entities where the institution has a significant investment in those entities (net of eligible 55 short positions) (negative amount) 56 Empty set in the EU 50 Regulatory adjustments applied to Tier 2 in respect of amounts subject to pre-CRR treatment and transitional treatments subject to phase out as prescribed in Regulation (EU) No 56 575/2013 (i.e. CRR residual amounts) - Residual amounts deducted from Tier 2 capital with regard to deduction from Common Equity Tier 1 capital during the transitional period pursuant to article 472 of Regulation (EU) 56a No 575/2013 - Of which items to be detailed line by line, e.g. material net interim losses, intangibles, shortfall of provisions to expected losses etc. - Residual amounts deducted from Tier 2 capital with regard to deduction from Additional Tier 1 capital during the transitional period pursuant to article 475 of Regulation (EU) No 56b 575/2013 - Of which items to be detailed line by line, e.g. reciprocal cross holdings in AT1 instruments, direct holdings of non significant investments in the capital of other financial sector entities, etc. - Amount to be deducted from or added to Tier 2 capital with regard to additional filters and 56c deductions required pre-CRR - of which: a possible filter for unrealized losses of which: a possible filter for unrealized losses of which: 57 Total regulatory adjustments to Tier 2 (T2) capital - 58 Tier 2 (T2) capital 2,957 59 Total capital (TC = T1 + T2) 232,154 Risk weighted assets in respects of amounts subject to pre-CRR treatment and transitional treatments subject to phase out as prescribed in Participation (CLI) No. 575 (2013) (in CRD 505 treatments subject to phase out as prescribed in Regulation (EU) No 575/2013 (i.e. CRR residual amounts) 1 226 016 59a 1,336,916 Of which: items not deducted from CET1 (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line, e.g. deferred tax assets that rely on future profitability net of related tax liability, indirect holdings of own CET1, etc.) 3,832 2,022 Of which items not deducted from AT1 (Deduction (EU) No 575/2012 socidual amounts) Of which: items not deducted from AT1 (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line, e.g. deferred tax assets that rely on future profitability net of related tax liability, indirect holdings of own CET1, etc.) - Items not deducted from T2 items (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line e.g. indirect holdings of own T2 instruments, indirect holdings of non- significant investments in the capital of other financial sector entities, indirect holdings of significant investments in the capital of other financial sector entities etc.) - 60 Total risk weighted assets 1,336,916 ,,01010
+Tier 2 (T2) capi ital: regulatory adjustments Direct and indirect holdings by an institution of own T2 instruments and subordinated loans 52 (negative amount) - Holdings of T2 instruments and subordinated loans of financial sector entities where those entities have reciprocal cross holdings with the institution designed to inflate artificially the 53 own finds of the institution (negative amount) - Direct and indirect holdings of the T2 instruments and subordinated loans of financial sector entities where the institution does not have a significant investment in those entities 54 (amount above the 10% threshold and net of eligible short positions) (negative amount) - 54a Of which new holdings not subject to transitional arrangements - 54b Of which holdings existing before 1 January 2013 and subject to transitional arrangements 540 - Direct and indirect holdings by the institution of the T2 instruments of financial sector entities where the institution has a significant investment in those entities (net of eligible 55 short positions) (negative amount) 56 Empty set in the EU 50 Regulatory adjustments applied to Tier 2 in respect of amounts subject to pre-CRR treatment - and transitional treatments subject to phase out as prescribed in Regulation (EU) No 56 575/2013 (i.e. CRR residual amounts) - Residual amounts deducted from Tier 2 capital with regard to deduction from Common Equity Tier 1 capital during the transitional period pursuant to article 472 of Regulation (EU) 56a No 575/2013 - Of which items to be detailed line by line, e.g. material net interim losses, intangibles, shortfall of provisions to expected losses etc. - Residual amounts deducted from Tier 2 capital with regard to deduction from Additional Tier 1 capital during the transitional period pursuant to article 475 of Regulation (EU) No 56b 575/2013 - Of which items to be detailed line by line, e.g. reciprocal cross holdings in AT1 instruments, direct holdings of non significant investments in the capital of other financial sector entities, etc. - Amount to be deducted from or added to Tier 2 capital with regard to additional filters and 56c deductions required pre-CRR - of which: a possible filter for unrealized losses of which: a possible filter for unrealized losses of which: 57 Total regulatory adjustments to Tier 2 (T2) capital - 58 59 Tier 2 (T2) capital Total capital (TC = T1 + T2) 3.344 246.840 240.040 Risk weighted assets in respects of amounts subject to pre-CRR treatment and transitional treatments subject to phase out as prescribed in Regulation (EU) No 575/2013 (i.e. CRR 59a residual amounts) 1.493.257 1.133.237 Of which: items not deducted from CET1 (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line, e.g. deferred tax assets that rely on future profitability net of related tax liability, indirect holdings of own CET1, etc.) 7.198 Of which: items not deducted from AT1 (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line, e.g. deferred tax assets that rely on future profitability net of related tax liability, indirect holdings of own CET1, etc.) - Items not deducted from T2 items (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line e.g. indirect holdings of own T2 instruments, indirect holdings of non- significant investments in the capital of other financial sector entities, indirect holdings of significant investments in the capital of other financial sector entities etc.) - 60 Total risk weighted assets 1.493.257